jeffwright13/pytest-tui/README.md

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

-## HTML Export
+## HTML File
 The HTML output file is located at `<cwd>/pytest_tui_files/output_html.html`.
-By default, the HTML file is automatically launched via browser, just as with the TUIs, using the system default browser upon completion of the test run.
+By default, the HTML file is automatically launched via browser, just as with the TUI, using the system default browser upon completion of the test run.
 HTML autolaunch can be suppressed through the configuration console script `tuiconf`.

 ## Known Limitations / Issues
 - User interfaces need work:
-  - Overall layouts need optimization
+  - Overall layouts need optimization (I am definitely not a UX guy)
-  - PyTermTk interface may get corrupted if resized
   - Textual interface can be slow, esp. if run within an IDE
-  - HTML output file is like a sausage factory: pleasant enough, until you look inside
+  - All code is like a sausage factory: pleasant enough, until you look inside - do so at your own peril!
 - Not fully tested with all combinations of output formats.
 Probably some use-cases where things won't work 100% right.
 - `pytest-tui` is currently incompatible with `--tb=native`, and will cause an INTERNALERROR if the two options are specificed together.

 ## History
 This project was originally envisioned to only show test failures, and allow the user to 'fold' the details of the failed tests by clicking a line so that the details would alternately show/hide.
+In fact, the original repo was called `pytest-fold`.
 As development progressed, it became clear that what was really needed was a real TUI, one that organized the output in such a way that all of Pytest's output was available in a more streamlined way.

-The TUIs came first...and exactly zero people besides the author found them useful.
-The HTML output feature was put into place because of some limitations found in the output of the popular plugin `pytest-html`...specifically, miscounted totals in some corner cases, and no color-coded output.
+Several TUIs (using different TUI libraries) have been cycled through this project...and exactly zero people besides the author have actually used them.
+The HTML output feature was put into place because of some limitations found in the output of the popular plugin `pytest-html` (specifically, miscounted totals in some corner cases, and no color-coded output, etc.).

 ## Issues
 If you encounter any problems, have feedback or requests, or anything else, please [file an issue](https://github.com/jeffwright13/pytest-tui/issues/new), along with a detailed description.